cashubtc/nuts/XX.md

 `depends on: NUT-11 (P2PK), NUT-12 (DLEQ), NUT-09 (restore signatures), NUT-07 (token state check) (NUT-17 is beneficial, but not required)`

-_TODO: who pays the fees? (see the multi-swap zero-receiver-setup deterministic outputs below) If Alice spends 101 sats to fund the 'funding token' which has a _nominal_ value of 100 sats, and Charlie's exit with the full capacity gives him just nominal 99 sats in his 1-of-1 P2PK outputs, which decrease to 98 sats when he finally swaps them to anyone-can-spend tokens in his wallet, then who should pay those fees?
-Which of those four numbers is the capacity of the network?_

-_TODO: question for the reviewer: Could we use pay-to-blinded-pubkey here?
-Where exactly?
-And should we make P2BPK required or optional?_

 ---

 This describes how Alice can set up a one-way payment channel from herself to Charlie.